PopularPays/handbook/Hiring Documents/Guide to Your Equity.md

 ## Outstanding Convertible Notes

-Popular Pays has raised $1,858,555 to date, all as convertible notes.

 A convertible note is a popular way for startups to raise money because it lets us delay picking a valuation for a company.
 Instead of selling equity for a fixed price, we borrow the money as debt.
 Then, next time we raise money, that debt converts to equity at a discount.
-The discount rewards the initial investors for investing in the company early, and usually comes in 2 forms: a discount and a cap.

-The discount is a fixed percentage (20% for Popular Pays) that the investors will get when the debt is converted into equity.
-The cap is a maximum valuation that the first investors will have to pay for the stock.
-The debt converts to stock at whichever is lower: 80% of the price of the next round or the valuation cap.
+The discount rewards the initial investors for investing in the company early.
+We have traditionally given this discount to investors in the form of a Valuation Cap, which represents the maximum valuation that the first investors will have to pay for the stock.
+If a valuation cap is set at $15m, for example, and the priced round occurs at a $20m pre-money valuation, the early investors get to convert at that lower $15m price.

 Popular Pays has raised a total of $3,746,450 to date: